-Dr Yulia Yamineva is senior researcher at the Centre for Climate Change, Energy and Environmental Law of the Law School, University of Eastern Finland.
-She combines interdisciplinary academic background (law, IR/political science) with UN policy experience.
-Her publications are primarily in the area of international climate law and governance, and science-policy interface.
+Dr Yulia Yamineva is senior researcher at the Centre for Climate, Energy and Environmental Law of the Law School, University of Eastern Finland.
+She received her docent title in climate law and policy in 2018 (Adjunct Professor).

 Dr Yamineva holds Ph.D. in International Studies from the University of Cambridge.
-Following her PhD, she worked in the intergovernmental negotiations for the UN Climate Change Convention Secretariat and the International Institute for Sustainable Development Reporting Services.
+Following her doctoral research, she worked in the intergovernmental negotiations for the UN Climate Change Convention Secretariat (climate finance) and the International Institute for Sustainable Development Reporting Services.
 Dr Yamineva regularly consults for UN agencies mainly in the field of capacity building for climate change negotiations, and formulating and implementing national climate policies.

 8. Yamineva, Yulia, and Kati Kulovesi.
 The Future Framework for Climate Finance under the UN Framework Convention on Climate Change: a Breakthrough or an Empty Promise?
 In Hollo, Erkki, Kati Kulovesi and Michael Mehling, eds.
 Climate Change and the Law, Springer, 2013.
 Pp. 191-223.

 Science – policy interface

 9. Yamineva, Yulia.
 Lessons from the Intergovernmental Panel on Climate Change on Inclusiveness across Geographies and Stakeholders.
 In Environmental Science and Policy, 77 (November 2017), Special Issue on Global Environmental Assessments, pp. 244-251.